BonginkosiShongwe/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script prints the absolute path name of the current working directory The 1-listit script display the contents list of your current directory
+This script prints the absolute path name of the current working directory The 1-listit script display the contents list of your current directory The 2-bring_me_home script changes the working directory to the user’s home directory.